hmparsons-sde/ASSIGNMENT-Bear-Watcher/README.md

      in catching a fish.
 - 5. Upon adding a tracked event, the card's stats section will update with time stamped statuses.
 - 6. Each bear's card will display a running tally of successful fish catches.
-- 7. The bear with the highest count of fish catches will also appear in a separate "Awards" section with a gold award.
-     The second and third highest will display silver and bronze awards, respectively.
-Ties are allowed.

 # PROJECT BOARD

 https://github.com/hmparsons-sde/ASSIGNMENT-Bear-Watcher/projects/1